 Bistro Tables are available for small groups in the left field area of Oriole Park's Club Level.
 Each table seats four fans and comes with access to the Left Field All-Inclusive Picnic Perch menu.

-Located under the orange tent behind the centerfield bleachers on Eutaw Street is Boog's BBQ.
+Located behind the centerfield bleachers on Eutaw Street is Boog's BBQ.
 During many Orioles home games, Boog Powell, the former All-Star first baseman, can be found signing autographs and serving up some of Maryland's finest barbecue beef, pork, and turkey.
 Boog's BBQ is also served in the All-Star Café on the Oriole Park Club Level.

 The Breezeway is the area just outside Gate A that allows fans to walk under the south end of the Warehouse toward the MARC Trains and the Light Rail.
 It is also a designated drop-off/pick-up point for handicapped and/or elderly fans.

-The Baltimore Orioles, Anheuser-Busch and Delaware North Sportservice have teamed up to offer the Budweiser Good Sport Program, formerly the Designated Drivers Program, at Oriole Park at Camden Yards.
+The Baltimore Orioles, Anheuser-Busch, and Delaware North Sportservice have teamed up to offer the Budweiser Responsible Fan Program, previously known as the Budweiser Good Sport Program and the Designated Drivers Program, at Oriole Park at Camden Yards.
 Fans of legal drinking age, who hold a valid driver's license, can pledge to be a designated driver for their group by signing up at the Budweiser Good Sport Booth located near the Fan Assistance Center at Gate E on the Lower Level Concourse.
 By signing a pledge not to drink alcoholic beverages during the game and ensure members of their group have a safe ride home, designated drivers will receive a coupon that can be redeemed at any Oriole Park concession stand for a free soft drink during the game (one designated driver per vehicle).
 The Good Sport Booth will remain open until approximately 30 minutes after the scheduled first pitch, so fans should sign up prior to the start of the 2nd inning to ensure they can participate in the program.
-Thank you to all the fans who respect the rights of others, drink responsibly and designate a driver at O's games.
+Thank you to all the fans who respect the rights of others, drink responsibly, and designate a driver at O's games.

 Guests are welcome to bring cameras and video recorders into the ballpark for personal use.
 However, any photographic equipment cannot be used to reproduce the game and must not interfere with other fans' enjoyment of the game.